Pie Crust: In

 about 30 minutes before filling.

-Then remove the second round of pastry and roll it into a 12 inch (30 cm)
+Next, roll the second round of pastry into a 12 inch (30 cm)

 a parchment paper-lined baking sheet, cover with plastic wrap, and place in the